Best Robot Vacuum Mops 2026: Ranked & Compared

 The Verdict

 If you're already running Matter or Thread and want a no-compromise whole-home flagship, the Roborock Saros 20 checks the boxes that matter for that setup.
-TechRadar's April 2026 review confirmed 88% first-pass pet hair extraction at 36,000 Pa.
+Vacuum Wars called its 36,000 Pa suction the most significant hardware upgrade in Roborock's premium lineup in years.

 What We Love